-- annually - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes - as soon as practicable after the student has an anaphylactic reaction at school - when the student is to participate in an off-site activity, such as camps and excursions, or at special events conducted, organised or attended by the school (e.g. class parties, elective subjects, cultural days, fetes, incursions) Location of Individual Anaphylaxis Management Plans and ASCIA Action Plans
+- annually - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes - as soon as practicable after the student has an anaphylactic reaction at school - when the student is to participate in an off-site activity, such as camps and excursions, or at special events conducted, organised or attended by the school (e.g. class parties, elective subjects, cultural days, fetes, incursions)

+Location of Individual Anaphylaxis Management Plans and ASCIA Action Plans

-The Deputy Principal and First Aid officer communicate to staff the details of the location of student Individual Anaphylaxis Management Plans and ASCIA Action Plans within the school, during excursions, camps and special events conducted, organised, or attended by the school.
+St Paul's Primary School communicates to staff the details of the location of student Individual Anaphylaxis Management Plans and ASCIA Action Plans within the school, during excursions, camps and special events conducted, organised, or attended by the school.
 Please note the ASCIA Travel Plan for People at Risk of Anaphylaxis requires completion by a registered medical practitioner for domestic or overseas travel.